Providing the homes Londoners need

 How do we provide the homes Londoners Need?

-London is responsible for over half the homeless families in England over 60,000 families and over 80,000 children.
+London is responsible for over half the homeless families in England over 70,000 families and 90,000 children.
 According to the Mayor,

-But here’s the thing, in a decade we've added over 322,000 housing units in London and less than half that number of households (around 150,000).
+And here’s the thing, in the decade we studied, London added over 322,000 housing units, more than most areas of England, and statistics for that period suggest we added less than half that number of households (around 150,000).

 So if we are adding more homes than households why has homelessness increased?